Cannabis in Wisconsin

-Cannabis in Wisconsin is illegal for recreational use.
-Possession of any amount is punishable by up to 6 months in prison and a $1000 fine for a first offense.
-A second offense is punished as a felony with up to 3.5 years in prison and up to a $10,000 fine.
-At the local level however, numerous municipalities and counties have decriminalized cannabis or lessened penalties for minor possession offenses.
-Medical use is legal only in the form of low-THC cannabis oil (CBD oil).
+Legality

+The current legal status of cannabis in Wisconsin is uniquely transiatory, in a semi-legal grey state.
+De-Jure at the state level, the possession, distribution, and manufacturing of THC (defined as any product that contains over 0.3% Delta-9 THC) is illegal for both medical and recreational use unless prescribed by a licensed medical professional or other qualified professional.
+CBD Products are Legal.
+De-Facto however, the enforcement of state law is uneven due to a patchwork mixture of local ordinance decriminalization and the legal gray area referred to as the "hemp-derived THC loophole", which allows products less than 0.3% Delta-9 THC with similar effects (such as THC-A, concentrated Delta-9, and Delta-8 products) to be sold legally in the state.
+The future of legal cannabis in the state is currently being debated among lawmakers and advocacy groups.
+Like many other U.S. states, there is broad support for legalization in Wisconsin.

 Wisconsin was the nation's leading hemp producer during the 1940s and home to the nation's last hemp-producing company (Rens Hemp Company) prior to federal prohibition.
 A 2017 law reauthorized hemp cultivation in the state.

 Industrial hemp

 Industrial hemp was grown experimentally in Wisconsin as early as 1908 on state farms under the direction of the Wisconsin Agricultural Experiment Station.
 By 1917 there were 7,000 acres dedicated to hemp farming in the state, and by the 1940s Wisconsin led the nation in industrial hemp production.

 The Rens Hemp Company of Brandon, Wisconsin, closed in 1958, was the last legal hemp producer in the U.S. following World War II.
 Prior to its 1958 shutdown, Rens had been the primary provider of hemp rope for the United States Navy.

 In November 2017, Governor Scott Walker signed a law legalizing the cultivation of industrial hemp (containing under 0.3% THC), following unanimous passage of the bill in the Wisconsin legislature.